What you are going to learn:

 - Add and control animations

-UIKit applications often contain animations and lots of graphics.
-Adding the graphics as single images might consume a lot of memory and impede performance.
+UIKit applications often include animations and extensive graphics.
+Adding graphics as individual images can lead to high memory consumption and impede performance.

 I've created some powerful classes which allow you to simply load the sprite sheets created with TexturePacker into your application - including code to play animations.